An online course with eight 75-minute webinars

 Create meaningful online content for your classes

-The course will take place in Summer 2020.
-All webinars begin at 2 pm EST.
+The course will take place in spring 2021.
+All webinars begin at 8 pm EST/5 pm PDT.

 Hebrew College Ulpan is an immersion language program that teaches grammar, reading comprehension, and conversation skills.
 Ulpan brings Hebrew to life through discussions of contemporary political, social, and cultural topics, and readings drawn from current Israeli news and social commentary.